regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 ---

 As we covered in several articles before including this series' [first part]({{< relref "part-1" >}}), Hugo as a template engine focuses mainly on building template files.
-As a result, even its most valued partials, while very good at printing stuff, were unable to return typed value.
+As a result, even its most valued partials, while very good at printing stuff, were until this year unable to return typed value.

 It all changed with Hugo 0.55.0 when the `return` statement was introduced to the partial API!
 Then all of a sudden partials became powerful reusable functions to be consumed by more conventional template files!